Foundations

 Sensed time is composite

 We are sub-Forms of many parent interactions at once (human-level, cellular, molecular, atomic, ultimately the One).
 Each parent has its own local time.
-Our sensed time is a synthesis / weighted combination of all of them.
-This explains:
+Our sensed time is a synthesis of all of them.
+This explains multiscale time-feel, subjective time dilation, and why time can feel continuous despite no universal time existing.

 Solidification and Crystallization